 Feeling your emotions physically and understanding the effects of these emotions is paramount to a healthy mind/body connection.

-When we are feeling distressed or anxious, our body reacts and sends a signal to let us know that something isn’t right.
+When we feel distressed or anxious, our body reacts and sends a signal to let us know that something isn’t right.

 Sometimes we have health issues that act as a messenger to indicate there is a problem.